igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 2. 2001:db8::aa00:1234//::ff00:ffff

-   This specifies IPv6 address 2001:db8::aa00:1234 that belongs to a group of addresses that have "aa" in bits 24-31 and "1234" in bits 0-15.
+   This specifies IPv6 address 2001:db8::aa00:1234 that belongs to a group of addresses that have 0xaa in bits 24-31 and 0x1234 in bits 0-15.

 3. 2001:db8::1//ffff:ffff::